Aim Point Comparison Calculators for True Professionals

 You’ll find these Aim Point calculators – and so much more – in the Jacobson Flare apps.

-Then download the COMPLETE Jacobson Flare app – for iOS or Android.
+Then download the COMPLETE Jacobson Flare app – for iOS.
 You’re already possibly paying $300+/hour to hire an aeroplane: You’ll recover the cost of the app, in just ONE LESS-NEEDED CIRCUIT.
+Moreover, you’ll have an invaluable reference tool, throughout your entire life in aviation.

-We invite you, also, to download our new, FREE companion app: the Jacobson Flare NEWS.
+We invite you, also, to review our new, FREE companion app,

-Download The Jacobson Flare for iOS devices now.
+Download the Jacobson Flare NEWS App for iOS devices now.